 - Stay up to date with COVID-19 vaccinations

-- CDC notes that COVID-19 immunizations can reduce a person’s chance of getting Long COVID.
+- CDC notes that COVID-19 immunizations can reduce a person’s chance of developing Long COVID by about 30%.

 - Take other measures to protect yourself from COVID-19 infection: